gianlucamazza/mcp-manus-server/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to a code of conduct that we expect all contributors to follow.
-Please be respectful and constructive in all interactions.
+This project adheres to the Contributor Covenant Code of Conduct.
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [INSERT CONTACT METHOD].
+For more details, see our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Getting Started